Get started with version control

 Click the gutter mark to see what was different before the change.
 You can click Rollback Lines to revert the edit.

-All tracked and modified files will appear in blue in the Local Changes tab of the Version Control window.
+All tracked and modified files will appear in blue in the Commit window .
 You can open the diff preview and check changes for the selected file.

-You can find all your commits in the Log tab of the Version Control window.
+You can find all your commits in the Log tab of the Repository tool window Alt+9.

 When you select a commit in the history, you will see its details and all files changed in this commit.
-You can also pick Show Diff (Ctrl+D) from the context menu of a file to see what exactly was changed in this file.
+Click a file changed in the commit to see what exactly was changed in this file.

 Step 6.
 Distributed storage